oomorijosh/omorijosh.github.io/essays/smart-questions.md

 - Look like homework questions with no attempt shown
 - Spam multiple threads, wasting other users’ time

+---

 ### Dumb Question Examples (from Stack Overflow)

 #### 1. Java main function won't compile with a method in it

-> *“I am using NetBeans to learn basic Java stuff right now, and I have looked around and I cannot figure out what is wrong with this...”*
+> *I am using Netbeans to learn basic Java stuff right now, and I have looked around and I cannot figure out what is wrong with this.
+I am unable to make any kind of method in the "main" function because it does not compile.
+I get an error saying <br /><br /> `error: illegal start of expression: public String method(int a){`

 ```java
 public class JavaApplication3 {